MananChavda123/RAG-v-s-Finetuning/README.md

 ## 📌 Notes

 - Ensure the virtual environment is activated before running any Python scripts.
-- Logs or checkpoints generated during training are ignored in version control.
+- Models used during training are ignored in version control.
 Check `.gitignore` for details.

 ---